 A 4-hour render that sleeps at hour 3

-You kick off a long export in Final Cut Pro, queue up a batch encode in Handbrake, or start a Blender render that's going to take the rest of the afternoon.
-You leave the room.
-Three hours in, your Mac decides you're idle and goes to sleep.
-The render stops.
-When you wake the Mac up, some apps can resume where they left off.
-Others can't.
-And even the ones that can resume have to re-initialize the GPU and rebuild their processing pipeline, which adds time and sometimes introduces errors.
+You start a long export in Final Cut Pro, queue up a batch in Handbrake, or kick off a Blender render that's going to eat the rest of your afternoon.
+Leave the room.
+Three hours in, Mac decides you're idle and goes to sleep.
+Render stops.

 You'd think rendering apps would tell macOS to stay awake.
-Some do.
-Compressor usually handles this correctly.
-But Final Cut Pro, DaVinci Resolve, Blender, and Handbrake don't always request sleep assertions, especially during exports or background renders.
-If the app doesn't explicitly tell macOS "I'm busy, don't sleep," the idle timer keeps ticking and your Mac will sleep on schedule.
+Compressor usually does.
+But Final Cut, DaVinci Resolve, Blender, Handbrake?
+Not always.
+If the app doesn't explicitly say "I'm busy," the idle timer keeps ticking and your Mac sleeps on schedule.

 CPU threshold: auto-detect when you're rendering

-Shake It On has a condition called "Only Shake If CPU usage above threshold."
-Set it to something like 20-30%, and Shake It On will automatically activate whenever your Mac is doing heavy work.
-A video encode that's pinning your CPU at 85%?
+Shake It On has a condition: "Only Shake If CPU usage above threshold."
+Set it to 20-30% and it activates automatically whenever your Mac is doing heavy work.
+Encode pinning the CPU at 85%?
 Shaking is on.
-The render finishes and CPU drops back to 3%?
-Shaking stops and your Mac can sleep normally.
+Render finishes and CPU drops to 3%?
+Shaking stops.
+Mac sleeps normally.

 Pairing conditions for overnight renders

 - Paused When on battery.
-If you're rendering on a MacBook, you're almost certainly plugged in.
-But if someone accidentally unplugs the power cable, you don't want Shake It On keeping the Mac awake on battery while the CPU is pegged at 100%.
-The battery would drain in no time.
-This condition catches that edge case.
+If you're rendering on a MacBook, you're plugged in.
+But if someone trips over the power cable, you don't want Shake It On keeping the Mac awake at 100% CPU on battery.
+It'd be dead in no time.

 - Allow display to sleep.
-An overnight render doesn't need the screen on.
-Let the display turn off to save energy while the system stays awake and the render continues.
+Overnight render doesn't need the screen on.
+Let it go dark while the system keeps working.